 To measure management practices in schools, we adapted a survey methodology described in Bloom and Van Reenen (2007), previously employed in the manufacturing, retail and healthcare sectors.
-We score schools over a set of 20 basic management practices on a grid from one ("worst practice") to five ("best practice").
-A high score indicates that a school that adopts the practice is likely to improve pupil outcomes.
-Our main measure of management practices represents the average of the scores.
-To ensure comparability across sectors, we retained most of the questions included in our previous studies of organizations in other sectors (such as manufacturing, retail and hospitals), with modifications to reflect the school context (the full list of questions can be found in Table A1).
-We interviewed the principals/head teacher in each school.
+The survey investigates the adoption of 20 basic management practices, where the level of adoption is evaluated against a grid from one to five.7 A high score indicates that a school adopts structured practices.
+Our main measure of management practices represents the average of the scores across all 20 questions.
+To ensure comparability across sectors, we retained most of the questions included in our previous studies of organizations in other sectors, with modifications to reflect the school context (the full list of questions can be found in Table A1).8 We interviewed the principal/head teacher in each school.